markbegma/homebridge-hdl-buspro/README.md

   - Available values:
     - *"leaksensor"* - leak sensor
     - *"contactsensor"* - contact sensor
+- `lock_timeout` [required]
+An option to close lock automatically after specified time.
+Default is 0, which is usual lock behavior
+- `duration` [required]
+HDL can only control partial curtain opening by timer, so you have to calibrate how long it takes to fully open curtain, put this value to HDL and copy it here to avoid misalignment
+- `curtains_precision` [required]
+Due to a lag between HDL and HB curtain timers there has to be some precision offset, or it might get bugged in "opening" status.
+Increase this value if you encounter it.
+- `valvetype` [required]
+You can choose 4 valve types: "General Valve", "Irrigation", "Shower Head", "Water Faucet".

 ## Troubleshooting
-If you have any issues with the plugin or TV services then you can run homebridge in debug mode, which will provide some additional information.
+If you have any issues with the plugin then you can run homebridge in debug mode, which will provide some additional information.
 This might be useful for debugging issues.

 Please keep in mind that I could only test how plugin works on devices I have at home, and some devices were coded only based on documentation.
 So feel free to open issues [here](https://github.com//markbegma/homebridge-hdl-buspro/issues) if you encounter problems/need your device supported!